SeanErn/SeanErn/README.md

 <h1>👋 Hi, I’m Sean</h1> <br>
 I'm a 15 year old full-stack developer from Michigan.
-Currently, I'm interested in learning development in Java, Javascript, and Golang-based libraries.
+I'm interested in learning development in Java, Javascript, and Golang-based libraries.
 Currently, I am learning TensorFlow and OpenCV for Java,  and I am the lead student developer for the Otsego High Schools FRC Robotics team.
 In my free time, I work on lots of random projects, such as my Javascript-based game website designed for hosting on low-powered hardware, codenamed Project Aperture. <br>
 <h1>My Skills</h1>
 <img src="https://skillicons.dev/icons?i=js,ts,angular,nodejs,html,css,sass,mongodb,java,kotlin,gradle,&theme=light">
 Throughout my time as a developer I have picked up many different languages.
 The ones I use most being Javascript, Node.js, Java, Html, Css, and other frameworks like Tenorflow and Tensorflow lite.